 This section covers in a generalized way, custom Integrations with 3rd-party systems and services in m3ter.
 Please select the Integration you are interested in for more details:

-In contrast to customized integrations, a native integration in m3ter is one that you can set up yourself directly, on a self-serve basis, in the Console.
-Currently, you can create full integration configurations for sending Bills generated in m3ter outbound to three 3rd-party systems:
+In contrast to customized integrations, a native integration in m3ter is one you can set up yourself directly, on a self-serve basis, in the Console.
+Currently, you can create full integration configurations for sending Bills generated in m3ter outbound to five 3rd-party systems:

 When you've completed the set up and created a native integration, you can start to use it immediately.
-For more details on how to set up native integrations, see Setting Up Native Integrations.
+For more details on how to set up native integrations, see Setting Up and Managing Native and Notification Integrations.